 Words That Sell by Richard Bayan is a big collection of all the most common expression copywriters use in their copy.

 You can use it as an inspiration to compile your own copy.

-This is a hard to summarize books as it’s a dictionary-style list of entries.
+It’s not easy to summarize this book because it’s a dictionary-style list of entries.
 But here’s a few to give you an idea: